atharvpatole/Hi-Lo-Guessing-Game/README.md

 Key features:

-Interactive gameplay with user prompts and feedback.
+-Interactive gameplay with user prompts and feedback.

-Repeatable gameplay with clear restart options.
+-Repeatable gameplay with clear restart options.

-Utilizes Scanner for user input and Random for number generation.
+-Utilizes Scanner for user input and Random for number generation.

-Well-structured and readable code with comments.
+-Well-structured and readable code with comments.